Accessibility Tools

 offers personal home clean energy lending, including secured and unsecured loans, and lines of credit to members of the credit union.
 1 to 20 year loans range from $1,000 to $90,000.

-Colorado Clean Energy Fund (CCEF)
+Collective Clean Energy Fund (CCEF)

 is collaborating with Solar United Neighbors (SUN) to support SUN’s Colorado-based Solar Co-op programs to provide a Solar Equity Loan (SEL) product.
 CCEF assists participating Solar Co-op homeowners with low-cost financing for rooftop solar.